nekoju/Writing/No1/firstDraft.md

-## Challenge
+## *Medea*

 We've been reading stories about machine-mediated eschatology for decades.
 Genre blindness be damned, we were at least conceptually prepared.
 But we were expecting sentience!
 Not a virus.
-All the war and famine in human history pale in comparison to the body count visited by infectious disease.
+All the menace of all the war and famine in human history is an invitingly plush aspect of humanity beside pinfectious disease.
 So it's only appropriate that a computer virus should destabilize society, now that we'd effectively erased every commonly deadly pathogen from the planet.

 It started as all computer viruses do.
 Someone was bored.
 Namely, Satsuke Hajime, a precocious, neurodivergent, 16 year-old aspiring physicist--